caladrius666/project_nabla/readme.txt

 err <err1, err2, ... ,errx>    (errors)
-∇ <mes1, mes2>                 (nabla-podgon: gives right answer, according to the two trusty measurements) Δ <desired_quotient>           (delta-podgon: gives right answer, if desired quotient is known)
+∇ <mes1, mes2>                 (nabla-podgon: gives right answer, according to the two trusty measurements) Δ <desired_quotient>           (delta-podgon: gives right answer, if desired quotient is known) brutality                      (defines podgonian accuracy(use, when measurements are good,
+                                but require a little podgon), default number is 250)

 ###Input file example:
 a x 1 2 3 4 5 form rd cp err 0.1